-additional work.
-Details of attitude telemetry should also be developed to a similar level.
-The Archive Description Documentation (ADD) should be outlined at an early stage and filled in as details are decided in the design of the data processing system.
+An Archive Description Document (ADD) should be outlined at an early stage and filled in as details are decided in the design of the data processing system.
 The ADD describes in detail the content of the archive, including definitions of all parameters, calibration procedures, and details of formats-to the bit level, if appropriate.
 A complete, but probably not final, ADD must be available at the Mission Readiness Review (MRR); details in the ADD may change as analysis procedures and data formats are refined once operations begin.